BioCAT

 4) Knee Joint Pressure Calculations For Preoperative Planning

 Preoperative planning for knee surgeries plays a vital role in ensuring successful outcomes.
-Unfortunately, assessing load distribution within the joint, a crucial factor for understanding wear patterns and potential complications remains a challenge in the preoperative setting.
+Unfortunately, assessing load distribution within the joint, a crucial factor for understanding wear patterns and potential complications, remains a challenge in the preoperative setting.
 Current methods rely on invasive joint pressure measurements, limiting their applicability for preoperative planning.
-Additionally, traditional methods typically involve analyzing static images, failing to capture the dynamic movement of the knee during activities like walking or running.
+Additionally, traditional methods typically involve analysing static images, failing to capture the dynamic movement of the knee during activities like walking or running.
 These limitations can lead to suboptimal surgical plans that do not fully address the specific needs of each patient.

-Therefore, this project develops a personalized computational discrete element knee model to non-invasively calculate the pressure on the tibial plateau during gait.
+Therefore, this project develops a personalised computational discrete element knee model to non-invasively calculate the pressure on the tibial plateau during gait.
 Pre-operative simulations using this model can help determine the ideal surgical correction for optimal redistribution of the joint loading.

 - researchers: Aline Van Oevelen, Arne Burssens, Amélie Chevalier, Gunther Steenackers, Emmanuel Audenaert